M0R4D-Tiferras-self-learning-account/alx_capstone/README.md

 # Simple Quiz App 🎯

-A simple web-based quiz game built with **Flask** (Python) and **MySQL**.
+A simple web-based quiz game built with **Django** (Python).
 Users can answer multiple-choice questions and see their score at the end.
+Very Simple with poor UI and without authentications.

 ---

 ## Features
 - Multiple-choice quiz questions
 - Score calculation at the end
-- Questions and answers stored in a MySQL database
+- Questions and answers stored in a Dictionaries
-- Simple and clean HTML/CSS frontend
+- Simple and clean HTML frontend

 ---